-If the trichiasis is limited to a single eyelash or just a few eyelashes, your ophthalmologist may remove the problem-causing lash with forceps.
-While this eliminates the immediate problem, there is a chance the eyelash may grow back again in the wrong direction.
+Sometimes trichiasis affects only a few eyelashes.
+Your ophthalmologist may simply remove them with forceps (tweezers).
+There is a chance the eyelashes may grow back again in the wrong direction.

-If you have multiple lashes growing toward your eye, your ophthalmologist may recommend surgery to have them removed permanently.
-One surgery, called ablation, uses radiofrequencies or lasers to remove the lashes and hair follicles from which they grow.
-During the procedure, which is done in an outpatient setting, the eye is numbed.
+If you have many lashes growing toward your eye, surgery can remove them permanently.
+Ablasion surgery uses radiofrequencies or lasers to remove the lashes and hair follicles.
+Your ophthalmologist will numb your eye before the outpatient procedure.

 Other surgical treatments include:

-- Electrolysis, a process that uses electricity to permanently remove hair.
+- Electrolysis.
+This process uses electricity to permanently remove hair.
 While effective, electrolysis is time-consuming and can be painful.

-- Cryosurgery, in which the lashes and follicles are removed by freezing.
-Cryosurgery is effective, but has the potential for many complications.
+- Cryosurgery.
+This removes the lashes and follicles by freezing them.
+Cryosurgery is effective but has the potential for complications.